leeju-umich/Cho_Xi_Seqscope/README.md

 Seq-Scope is a spatial barcoding technology with a resolution almost comparable to an optical microscope.
 Seq-Scope is based on a solid-phase amplification of randomly barcoded single-molecule oligonucleotides using an Illumina sequencing-by-synthesis platform.
 The resulting clusters annotated with spatial coordinates are processed to expose RNA-capture moiety.
 These RNA-capturing barcoded clusters define the pixels of Seq-Scope that are approximately 0.7-1 μm apart from each other.
 For more information, please refer to the link (put paper link here???).

-This tutorial includes bash scripts that are used for preprocessing the data (tissue boundary detection, STARsolo alignment), and a R package "XXX" with functions to bin the data into square grids (not sure if we wanna do subcellular analysis).
-Bash script can be found  under BashScript folder in this repository.
-The R package "xxx" is still under active development.
+This is a brief tutorial that includes scripts used for the SeqScope paper.
+The bash script are used for preprocessing the data (tissue boundary detection, STARsolo alignment),python and R scipts to bin the data into square grids and conduct part of subcellular analysis.
+All script can be found under the script folder in this repository.

+The users may need to modify the scripts by themselves to make it compatible to there experimental design.
+A more flexible and user-friendly software tool is under active deleopment.
+We will update this page when the new tool is ready.

 ## Getting Started
 ### Required Sofware Tools